Understanding Carbon Credits

 Potential Risks

-Voluntary market RECs presents a significant reputational risk, given their proven lack of environmental integrity.
+Voluntary market RECs present a significant reputational risk, given their proven lack of environmental integrity.
 Concerns around the environmental integrity of voluntary RECs have not gone unnoticed by leading companies.
 For example, in Google’s white paper discussing their approach to renewable energy purchasing they clearly state concerns with unbundled voluntary RECs:

 “Our efforts must result in “additional” renewable power generation.
 We’re not interested in reshuffling the output of existing projects, and where possible, we want to undertake efforts near our data centers and operations.”
 (Google 2013a)